JYHMYSELF/gitskills/readme.txt

 new start
-Creating a new branch is quick & simple. dev
+Creating a new branch is not quick & simple. dev